 The dividing line is simple.
 Clean regularly yourself and you can stay on top of it.
 Leave it to accumulate and you'll need a professional to get the panels back to where they should be.

 A good service also includes a visual inspection of the mounting hardware, cabling and isolators, and an inverter reading before and after the clean to record the actual output difference.
-For a full breakdown of what a professional service covers, see What a professional solar service includes.
+Every professional visit should produce a written solar panel condition report covering every component; not just the glass.
+For a full breakdown of what that covers, see what a professional solar panel service includes.

 If you're managing it yourself, every few months with a soft-bristle brush is the right rhythm.
 Do it consistently and you'll likely never see a dramatic drop in output.